living shoreline © Daniel Pullen

 New Hanover Development Ordinance

-Partners from across the County are working to provide our community with the opportunity for input to determine which heavy-manufacturing uses are compatible with the region’s economy, public health, natural assets and our unique quality of life.
+Partners from across the County are working to provide our community with the opportunity for input to determine which heavy-manufacturing uses are compatible with the region’s economy, public health, natural assets, and unique quality of life.
 Will you join us?

 Inlets & Beaches